 What constitutes personal data?

-The GDPR’s definition of personal data is now also much broader than under the DPA.
-Article 4 states that “‘personal data’ means any information relating to an identified or identifiable natural person (‘data subject’)”.
+The GDPR’s definition of personal data is also much broader than under the DPA 1998.
+Article 4 defines personal data as “any information relating to an identified or identifiable natural person (‘data subject’)”.
 It adds that:

-Perhaps the biggest implication of this is that, under certain circumstances, personal data now includes online identifiers such as IP addresses and mobile device IDs.
-Similarly, the GDPR introduces the concept of ‘pseudonymous data’ – personal data that has been subjected to technological measures (for instance, hashing or encryption).
+Perhaps the biggest implication of this is that, under certain circumstances, personal data includes online identifiers such as IP addresses and mobile device IDs.
+Similarly, the GDPR introduces the concept of ‘pseudonymous data’ – personal data that cannot be attributed to the data subject without some additional information.

 The qualifier of ‘certain circumstances’ is important to highlight here, because it’s often the context in which information exists that determines whether it can identify someone.
-The same issue applies to the DPA, and the ICO uses the example of a person’s name to explain this issue:
+The same issue applied to the DPA 1998, and the ICO uses the example of a person’s name to explain this issue:

 By itself the name John Smith may not always be personal data because there are many individuals with that name.
 However, where the name is combined with other information (such as an address, a place of work, or a telephone number) this will usually be sufficient to clearly identify one individual.

 However, it also notes that names are not necessarily required to identify someone:

 Simply because you do not know the name of an individual does not mean you cannot identify that individual.
 Many of us do not know the names of all our neighbours, but we are still able to identify them.